 A third notice will only be generated if, by the 60-day post-closure date, items required of the investigator remain outstanding.
 These include both financial and non-financial responsibilities.
 This notice will allow a final period of reconciliation and will take further action only if items remained unresolved.
 This drastic step will only be used if the outstanding items will prevent the University from fulfilling its responsibility of formal closure within a time-frame prescribed by the federal, state or private granting agency.

-If you have any questions about this new plan, please contact Sponsored Projects Administration or the Office of Grants and Contracts Accounting.
+If you have any questions, please contact Sponsored Projects Administration or the Office of Grants and Contracts Accounting.